jadecobra/python_tdd_exercises/source/truth table 03: logical disjunction.rst

                return False
            return True

-  We get a ``SyntaxError``, the result of the "multiplication" is different from what we started with so we need something different.
+  I get a ``SyntaxError``, the result of the "multiplication" is different from what I started with so I need something different.
 It should be something that expands out to

   .. code-block:: python